 Knowing how to format a manuscript for a short story or novel submission isn’t always clear.
 And before it comes to sending out your shiny new stories to publishers, it needs to be formatted in the right way.

-A failure to format a story properly could see it rejected automatically.
+A failure to follow story formatting guidelines could see it rejected automatically.
 In this guide, you’ll learn how to avoid this outcome.

 We’ll take a look at the Shunn manuscript format and why this approach is so favored by publishers and editors.
 In addition, we’ll examine the differences between formatting short stories and novels.
 And you’ll find lots more formatting tips and advice too.

 Click below to jump to the chapter that interests you most.

 - The Shunn Manuscript Format

 - The Shunn Manuscript Format For Short Stories

 - More Tips and Guides On Getting Published